ropfuscator/ropfuscator/README.md

 ## Evaluation and White Paper

 Please note that the evaluation code present in this repository has not been used to produce any artifact.
-The original evaluation from the deprecated repository is still valid and it is used in the original white paper, published at the WOOT workshop.
+The original evaluation from the deprecated repository is still valid and it is used in the original white paper.

 ---